n-roz/Code-Refactor/README.md

 HTML, CSS, and Git: Code Refactor

-In this project, I refactored Horiseon's website code to make it more accessible using HTML5 and CSS best practices.
+In this project, I refactored Horiseon's website code to make it more accessible using HTML5 and CSS best practice.

 View my project on Github: https://necro17.github.io/Code-Refactor/

 ## Challenges

-When completing this project, the main challenge I came across was selecting the correct semantic elements.
+The biggest problem I faced was selecting the correct semantic elements.
 For the main section, I chose the section element over article following advice I received during instruction.
 I used the article element in the aside section just to try something different and because the result is the same.

 Additionally, the .gitignore is completely unnecessary.
 I added it just because I wanted to, which I will admit is a silly reason.
 The file is empty but I wanted to practice with .gitignore.